Reformation in the Kingdom of Hungary: Reformation in Europe

 From the early 15th century, manuscripts containing Classical Greek philosophers' works were streaming to Catholic Europe from the Byzantine Empire.
-Humanist men of letters rediscovered Plato and Plato's believe in a reality beyond visible reality diverted them from the clear categories of scholastic theology.
+Humanist men of letters rediscovered Plato and Plato's belief in a reality beyond visible reality diverted them from the clear categories of scholastic theology.
 The study of Classical texts convinced them that some of the key documents of church history were forgeries or unworthy collections of poor texts.
 The spread of paper manufacturing and the introduction of printing machines with movable type had a lasting impact on religious life.
 Bibles translated from Latin to vernaculars were among the first books printed in Germany, Italy, Spain and Bohemia in the 1460s and 1470s.
 The Dutch humanist Erasmus completed a critical edition of the Latin translation of the New Testament between 1516 and 1519.
 His translation challenged the textual basis of some Catholic doctrines, including the sacrament of penance and the intercession of saints.

 Pope Leo X decided to complete the building of the St. Peter's Basilica and issued indulgence grants to finance the project in 1515.
 Around the same time, the German theologian Martin Luther was delivering lectures on salvation at the Wittenberg University.
 His studies convinced him that indulgence grants were useless and summarized his views in his Ninety-five Theses on 31 October 1517.
 The Pope excommunicated him for heresy, but Luther publicly burned the papal bull in December 1520.
 Luther rejected the clerics' privileged status and denied that works of merit could influence salvation.
 Instead, he embraced the idea of sola fide, or justification by faith alone.
 Luther's co-worker, Philip Melanchthon, summarized the principal theses of Evangelical theology in the Augsburg Confession in 1530.
 As the new theology gain popularity among the German princes, the principle cuius regio, eius religio ("whose realm, his religion") emerged, emphasizing the princes' right to regulate their subjects' spiritual life.
 Its application transformed Germany into a mozaic of predominantly Evangelical or Catholic principalities.
 The principle also established the secular rulers' claim to take responsibility for church administration and to seize church property.
 In 1529, the princes and free cities sympathizing with Luther's theology staged a protest against the anti-Lutheran decisions adopted at Imperial Diet of Speyer, hence the name "Protestant" for 16th-century religious reformers and their followers.